 With the straightforward metric of operation throughput in place for measuring performance, the only remaining challenge is to quantify and to measure difference in semantics.
 For this purpose, we introduce the notion of semantical deviation as a metric for quantifying the difference in semantics between a queue with relaxed FIFO semantics and a regular FIFO queue.
 Intuitively, when running a given queue implementation on some workload, semantical deviation keeps track of the number of dequeue operations necessary to return oldest elements and the age of dequeued elements.
 However, measuring actual semantical deviation on existing hardware is only possible indirectly and approximatively through time-stamping invocation and response events of operations online, and then computing offline, using a tool that we developed, an approximation of the actual run that took place.
 The approximation is a sequence of linearization points that leads to a lower bound on the actual semantical deviation.
+We also define an upper bound on the actual semantical deviation of a given run but have so far not been able to compute it efficiently.

 Here a key observation is that there exist upper bounds on semantical deviation independent of at least all workloads in a given class (e.g. with a fixed number of threads) for most of the implementations we consider.
-It turns out that these implementations are instances of the notion of a k-FIFO queue for different $k \ge 0$ where k+1 is their worst-case semantical deviation from a regular FIFO queue.
+It turns out that these implementations are instances of the notion of a k-FIFO queue for different $k \ge 0$ where k + 1 is their worstcase semantical deviation from a regular FIFO queue.
 A k-FIFO queue may dequeue elements out of FIFO order up to k.
-In particular, retrieving the oldest element from
+In particular, retrieving the oldest element from the queue may require up to k + 1 dequeue operations (bounded fairness), which may return elements not younger than the k + 1 oldest elements in the queue (bounded age) or nothing even if there are elements in the queue.
+Depending on the implementation k may or may not depend on workload characteristics such as number of threads or may even be probabilistic.
+The non-determinism in the choice of elements to be returned provides the potential for performance and scalability which, in our benchmarks, tend to increase with increasing k.